-Not only do they familiarize you with the structure of a grant proposal, they give you ample practice as you write, edit, and re-write these drafts.
+Not only do they familiarize you with the structure of a grant proposal, but they also give you ample practice as you write, edit, and re-write these drafts.

 You can choose to study courses offered in your local communities, or you can opt for an online grant writing course.
 This option lets you go at your own pace, from the comfort of your home.

-Ideally, you should attain technical writing courses since these are holistic and comprehensive online courses that cover all aspects and any form of technical writing.
+Ideally, you should attain a grant writing certification since these are holistic and comprehensive online courses covering all aspects and forms of grant writing.

 3. Volunteer at Local Nonprofits

 After going through your level of certifications, the next thing employers are likely to look for is experience.

 Start your career by volunteering or interning at local nonprofit organizations.